 Market structure is technically a subset of industry structure but is sufficiently important and complex to warrant explicit models.
-Note that while organized wholesale markets exist in only part of the US, markets for electricity are ubiquitous.
-Figure 9 illustrates US electricity sector market structure.
+Organized wholesale markets exist in only part of the U.S., but bilateral electric transactions occur independent of those organized markets across much of the U.S. and Canada.
+Figure 11.3 illustrates US electricity sector market structure.

-Figure 9.
+Figure 11.3.
 US Electricity Market Structure